What are Music Publishing Royalties? A Complete Guide for 2023 - Part 2

 2. Indie Record Labels

 When it comes to independent labels, the performance royalties are split exactly the same as before for the Songwriting Copyright.
 Mechanical Royalties are normally managed by a mechanical licensing or publishing administrator.
-This process involves the publisher taking a percentage of the royalty, which can vary depending on the service agreement, but typically ranges from 15-20%.
+This process involves the publisher taking a percentage of the royalty, which can vary depending on the service agreement, but typically ranges from 15-20% of the performing royalties.
 After this, the Publisher takes an additional 50% before the remaining funds are paid to the songwriter.

 How artists get paid through royalties who have an indie record deal